(Adapted and republished from my old Jack of Kent site, May 2010.)

 But the British obsession with class, and the sexist assumption that the paternal side is more significant, tend to dominate Orwell scholarship and almost all his biographies.

-For example, one biography of Orwell which spends six pages lovingly detailing the family and class background of Orwell’s father, including mentioning distant and titled relatives of whom Orwell was probably unaware.
+For example, one biography of Orwell spends six pages lovingly detailing the family and class background of Orwell’s father, including mentioning distant and titled relatives of whom Orwell was probably unaware.

 The biography then deals with Orwell’s mother in a couple of sentences.